AlyElsharkawy/DOOMEncoder/README.md

 A simple symmetric encryption program created in Python while I was in high school. **Simple, secure, and efficient**

 ## Features
--Full unicode support
+- Full unicode support
--Security: duplicate keys are nearly impossible to generate
+- Security: duplicate keys are nearly impossible to generate
--Compatibility: Works on Windows, Mac, and Linux
+- Compatibility: Works on Windows, Mac, and Linux

 ## Usage
 The program is launched by running `DOOMEncoder.py` from any terminal.
 The program will then accept any of four commands: